ainzzorl/goodcode/_articles/homebrew-download-strategy.md

 ## Context

 Homebrew is "The Missing Package Manager for macOS (or Linux)".
-It offers command line interface with commands like `brew install <example>`.
+It offers a command line interface with commands like `brew install <package>`.

 Available packages are described with Ruby **fomulae** that include download URLs and source code repositories, e.g.